CodeSammich/notes/macro/inflation.md

 There _is_ a *Stable Rate of Unemployment*
 - *Target Rate of Inflation* tries to keep the economy stable
   - governments will be basing monetary policies to keep unemployment, etc. stable

+#Aim: How can we model the causes of inflation?

+###The Classical Model of Money and Prices